 Most babies will receive their first bath in the hospital, but when you come home, the bath time routine is totally up to you!
-Whether you use an infant bath tub, the kitchen sink, or bathe with your baby, creating a safe bath time routine can be simple and fun.
+Whether you use an infant bathtub, the kitchen sink, or bathe with your baby, creating a safe bath time routine can be simple and fun.
 Here are some ideas for establishing a great bath time ritual for your newborn.

 - When will my baby receive her first bath?

 Sometime during the first few days of life, your baby will receive a bath in the hospital.
-Usually a nurse will bathe your newborn while you rest.
+Usually, a nurse will bathe your newborn while you rest.
 She will use a basin of warm, slightly soapy water to gently wipe your baby’s body, keeping a firm grasp on baby at all times.
 Then your baby will be swaddled and given back to you for those amazing post-bath snuggles!

 - When can I bathe my baby after we come home from the hospital?

 Your pediatrician will recommend that you wait until the umbilical cord stump falls off completely before submerging your baby’s torso in water - and be prepared, this may take a week or two!
 What you can do is give your baby a simple sponge bath (which is actually recommended by the American Academy of Pediatrics!).
-Simply find a comfy, flat surface to lay your baby - such as a bed, changing table, or even the floor - and use a sponge with warm water and a gentle soap to scrub your baby.
+Simply find a comfy, flat surface to lay your babies - such as a bed, changing table, or even the floor - and use a sponge with warm water and a gentle soap to scrub your baby.
 You can even keep your baby covered with a blanket or towel until you clean that part of the body, to prevent your baby from becoming too cold!

 Don’t forget to clean those hard-to-reach areas, such as your baby’s neck fold, armpits, thighs, and in between fingers and toes.

-A hooded towel, such as the KeaBabies Hooded Towel, is perfect for sponge baths because baby’s head can stay warm at all times!
+A hooded towel, such as the KeaBabies Hooded Towel, is perfect for sponge baths because the baby’s head can stay warm at all times!

 - How often should I bathe my newborn?

 Newborns have very sensitive skin!
 Frequent bathing can cause irritation, dryness, and rashes.
 Unless there’s spit-up or a pee or poop situation - there’s no need to bathe your baby.
 Simply wipe your baby with a damp, warm cloth every night.
-The main concern are the hard-to-reach areas that easily become dirty and irritated (neck, head, diaper area, creases on arms or legs).
+The main concern is the hard-to-reach areas that easily become dirty and irritated (neck, head, diaper area, creases on arms or legs).

 Many parents assume that their baby needs to be washed every day, but newborns are relatively clean people!
 After all, they’re not eating solids, crawling around on the floor, or touching random objects.
 Bath time can be a fun bonding time for parents and children, but you can make it part of your nightly routine when he or she is older!